inpsyde/composer-asset-compiler/README.md

 ## What is this

-This is a Composer plugin, that once part of the dependencies will look into a set of packages that have frontend dependencies to install and compile and will do just that.
+This is a Composer plugin that, once part of the dependencies, will look into all installed packages to find those who have frontend assets to install and "compile".

-It works with both npm and yarn.
+It works with both *npm* and *Yarn*.

 ---